-This will be Isabelle’s first time participating in the Bluenose Marathon (May 19-20, 2018).
-She recently shared her thoughts about what really motivated her to join the team.
+The 2018 Blue Nose Marathon was Isabelle’s first time participating in the annual run.
+She shared her thoughts about what really motivated her to join the team ahead of last year’s Blue Nose Marathon.

 “It was a moment of madness, I think… I actually don’t know.
 It was back in February.
 I remember Jordan’s email to the musicians about the Blue Nose Marathon.
 I read it right before going to bed and I woke up the next morning still thinking about it.
 For me personally, this has been a year of endings and new beginnings.
 The adventure of trying something new got me interested.
 So I signed up for the 5K walk.